 No distinction between causation and deduction.
-The word because communicates both the causal relationship of events and logical deductions we make.
+The word because communicates both the causal relationship of events and logical deductions.
 "Because X happened, Y happened" and "Because X is true, Y is true".
 And I have definitely seen people abuse this confusion to create bizarre sophistry like a time I argued with a materialist and he argued that all of my arguments were appeal to consequence fallacy because I was refuting his ideas by showing that they entailed absurd and untenable consequences.

 Emotion vocabulary is useless.
-English has some 60 words that designate emotions or so, and most of them are poorly defined or conflate multiples.
-Therefore the English language breeds a culture of not understanding how people work.
+English has several dozen words that designate emotions, and most of them are poorly defined or conflate multiples, which breeds a culture of not understanding how people work.
 We need this vocabulary section to be devised by someone who really understands human emotions.
 And obviously that's not me yet, but it will be eventually, and the same can't be said of most people.

 Esperanto doesn't address most of these problems.

 Ease of learning.
-A language as massively complicated as English is ill-suited to becoming the universal language (I don't think I need to elaborate on why that would be great to have), and perhaps more important is the difficulty of children learning it.
-I think it's important to have a language that children can learn very quickly because a person's earliest years are when their development is easiest to affect, and so the sooner you can teach them to communicate meaningfully the better you can raise them.
+A language as complex as English is ill-suited to becoming the universal language (I don't think I need to elaborate on why that would be great to have), and perhaps more important is the difficulty of children learning it.
+If children learned to communicate faster, they could learn other things and mature faster.
+A person incapable of sophisticated communcation is also much less likely to be treated as a person.

-I know Spem won't be worth making unless it's close to perfect and that's part of why I'm going to publicize it even though it's not usable yet.
+I know Spem won't be worth making unless it's close to perfect and that's part of why I'm publicizing it even though it's not usable yet.
 I'll need advice and feedback to make this the best language it can be.